preloader

 🚨 A second important thing to notice when using stateful capabilities in Microcks is that the store is scoped to an API.
 This means that it is shared between the different operations of the same API but not available to other APIs.
 You cannot write in a store within an API context and read from the same store from another API.

 We’ll use all those concepts together with our stateful-cart-openapi.yaml specification.
 Please use this OpenAPI file as a reference for the next sections.
-In each in every section, we’ll put the light on the specification details that allow enabling statefulness in mocks.
+In each section, we’ll highlight the specification details that enable statefulness in mocks.

 2. Retrieving state

-In our shopping cart use-case, the first operation to consider is GET /cart that application must use to get the status of a specific customer cart.
+In our shopping cart use case, the first operation to consider is GET /cart, which the application must use to get the status of a specific customer cart.
 In our sample, the customer identifier is provided as a request header named customerId.
 We want to use Microcks’ stateful store to retrieve the cart items stored under a key <customierId>-items and compute the cart total price.

 Using a SCRIPT dispatcher, we can write the following Groovy script to do so: